plandes/mimicsid/README.md

 The distributed models add in the test set to the training set to improve the performance for inferencing, which is why only the validation metrics are given.
+Only version 0.0.2 results are given.
 The validation set performance of the pretrained models are given below, where:

 * **wF1** is the weighted F1
 * **mF1** is the micro F1